pennhanlee/tp/docs/DeveloperGuide.md

 **MSS**

-1. User <u>requests to list books (UC05)</u>.
+1. User <u>requests to list all books (UC05)</u>.
-2. User requests to edit a specific book based on index shown on the list.
+2. User requests to edit a specific book using its index on list.
 3. The requested entry is updated

     Use case ends.

 **Extensions**

 * 3a.
-The given index is invalid
+The index given is invalid

     * 3a1. bookmark shows an error message